Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks: Ablation Studies

 \subsection{Linear regression with second-order optimization methods}

-To further verify our claim that GD-SSM is emulating one step gradient descent for the task described in Appendix~\ref{appendix:expt-nd-regression}, we evaluate the performance of one step of Newton-Raphson method on the same evaluation data, and compare it with the trained GD-SSSM model and the gradient descent method.
-We observe the loss based on Newton-Raphson method clearly does not align with the trained GD-SSM model.
+To further verify our claim that GRIL is emulating one step of gradient descent for the task described in Appendix~\ref{appendix:expt-nd-regression}, we evaluate one step of the Newton-Raphson method on the same evaluation data and compare it with the trained GRIL and the gradient descent method.
+Newton--Raphson provides a second-order one-step reference that can produce more aggressive local objective reduction than first-order GD.
+This comparison tests whether the trained GRIL dynamics are specifically aligned with the first-order update structure predicted by our construction, rather than with a generic stronger local optimizer.
+The closer agreement with GD supports the interpretation that GRIL recovers a gradient-descent-like mechanism.